10. Introducing Data Frames

 For iloc[...]

-, the indexer must be unlabelled, like in, e.g.,
+, the indexer must be unlabelled,

 10.5.
-Indexing Data Frames
+Indexing data frames¶

 10.5.1. loc[...]